-Short mountain road between Aguas Calientes (Spanish for "hot water" or "hot springs"), sometimes referred to as Machupicchu Town, located in Peru on the Urubamba (Vilcanota) River and Machu Picchu, a 15th-century Incasite located at an elevation of 2,430 metres (7,970 ft) above sea level.
+Short mountain road between Aguas Calientes (Spanish for "hot water" or "hot springs"), sometimes referred to as Machupicchu Town, located in Peru on the Urubamba (Vilcanota) River and Machu Picchu, a 15th-century Incasite located at an elevation of 2.430 metres (7,970 ft) above sea level.

-There are many hotels and restaurants for tourists, as well as natural hot baths, which give the town its name.
-The baths were destroyed by floods several years ago, but have been rebuilt.
-The zigzag road, which carries tourist buses to the site from the Urubamba River, is only authorized for allowed vehicles.
+A traveler on this road must be experienced and completely devoted to safe, slow and obstacle-conscious driving to deter danger.
 Hiram Bingham Highway is extremely narrow and made up entirely of switchbacks.
 Not for the faint of heart.
 At some points, when 2 buses meet, they have to stop and reverse partway up the hill (on the ‘outside lane’ to get to a spot wide enough for the two buses to pass (barely) one another.
 The road is dedicated to Hiram Bingham (November 19, 1875 – June 6, 1956), who was an academic, explorer, treasure hunter and politician from the United States.